mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-data-set.md

 ### void InitializeFormats()

-Initializes the formats for the AdgDataSet.
+Initializes the format strings of the  instance.

 ```cs
 void InitializeFormats()